novitae/Tenai/README.md

     - _You can't know how many mutuals a private account has if you're not following it._
 - ⚠️ Accounts with **too much followers** (over ~15k*) **are also protected**.
 - ⚠️ Accounts who **disabled [Similar account suggestions](https://help.instagram.com/530450580417848)** (very few) **are protected**.
+- ⚠️ Accounts **followed by yourself are not targetable** (they're returning suggestions based on your own activity).
 - ✅ All **accounts not mentionned in the previous lines are targetable** with this technique.

 *_These numbers are approximative, based on the tests I made._